- Assessors' Office

 A means by which a property value can be reduced.
 The application has to be filed on an approved form.
 It must be in the Assessors' Office no later than February 1st.
 Abatements are to be used to correct errors in assessments due to data errors on a particular property.

 A quasi-judicial board for taxpayer appeal after the Board of Assessors has made a decision regarding an abatement application.
-Application must be made within 3 months after the date the Board of Assessors makes its decision.
+The application must be made within 3 months after the date the Board of Assessors makes its decision.

 Filing information is available at: